Niger stages historic elections despite jihadist attacks

 The army has been massively deployed for Sunday’s vote, the authorities say.

-“Sporadic attacks will not prevent the stage of the elections,” a spokesman said on Thursday.
-The attack in Toumour triggered a three-day period of national mourning, but the elections the following day went ahead smoothly, officials say.
+“Sporadic attacks will not prevent the staging of the elections,” a spokesman said on Thursday.
+The attack in Toumour triggered three days of national mourning, but the elections the following day went ahead smoothly, officials say.